La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 A TAM of "1.5M technicians × €228" proves nothing.
 What matters at pre-seed is a defensible bottoms-up view, market by market.
 Beachhead: already-digitalized tradespeople and service/maintenance companies running with temporary staff (maximum pain — generic technician, unknown machine, every day).

-On a France base of ~50,000 activatable technicians, the issue is not market size but freemium conversion rate.
+On a France base of ~65,000 activatable technicians and tradespeople, the issue is not market size but conversion rate.
 The table below shows full-penetration potential — an upper bound, not a forecast; actual landing pace is detailed in the financial annex:

 | France base penetration | Paying users | ARR per market |